signalogic/SigSRF_SDK/mediaTest_readme.md

 #### SDP Info Packets

 mediaMin recognizes SAP/SDP protocol, SIP Invite, and other packets containing SDP info.
 If [command line -dN options](#user-content-mediamincommandlineoptions) include the ENABLE_STREAM_SDP_INFO flag (see <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) then mediaMin will log and display SIP Invite and SDP info messages and status, add packet SDP contents to its internal SDP database, and apply to incoming streams.
-If the ENABLE_STREAM_SDP_INFO flag is not set then mediaMin will still log and display SIP Invite and SDP infomessages.
+If the ENABLE_STREAM_SDP_INFO flag is not set then mediaMin will still log and display SIP Invite and SDP info messages.

 Below is an example of mediaMin display showing a SIP Invite found message, along with other SIP messages.
 Note in this case the SDP description contains a unique Origin session ID.